Please ensure Javascript is enabled for purposes of website accessibility

 Staff

-Bradford D. Hollingsworth, Ph.D., The Laurence M. Klauber Curator of Herpetology
+The Laurence M. Klauber Curator of Herpetology

 Brad has served as the department’s curator since 2000.
 Prior to this he worked as a postdoctoral fellow, guest curator of exhibits, expedition lead herpetologist, museum store employee, and volunteer.
 He received his doctorate from Loma Linda University and both his M.S. and B.S. from San Diego State University.
 Brad’s research focuses on the evolution and biogeography of the herpetofauna of Baja California and its associated islands.
 Brad is also an Adjunct Professor at San Diego State University.
 Brad can be reached at 619.255.0277 or by using our contact form under "Research".

-Adam G. Clause, Ph.D., Herpetology Collections Manager
+Herpetology Collections Manager

 Adam began serving as the collection manager for the department in early 2023.
 He received his B.S. from the University of California-Davis and his doctorate from the University of Georgia, followed by a postdoctoral appointment at the Natural History Museum of Los Angeles County.
 Adam is passionate about conservation, ecology, biogeography, and systematics of amphibians and reptiles (particularly alligator lizards!).
 He is thrilled to advance those interests by facilitating the care, use, and growth of The Nat’s herpetology collection.
-Adam can be reached at 619.255.0313 or by using our contact form under "Research".
+Adam can be reached by using our contact form under "Research".

 Jessica Barba

-Herpetology Field and GIS Technician
+Herpetology Field Technician and GIS Specialist

 Research Associates